 Last month, we spent the weekend visiting Baltimore, Maryland and I will be covering our experiences in a series of blog posts.
 Today, I am highlighting our time spent at the Maryland Science Center, Fells Point, and will also be sharing a recipe for Old Bay Doughnuts.
 In case you missed it, here are my other posts from the trip:

 Disclosure: I received tickets to the Maryland Science Center in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Maryland Science Center

-The main event for the second day in Baltimore was our visit to the Maryland Science Center.
+The main event during the second day in Baltimore was our visit to the Maryland Science Center.
 The Maryland Science Center is located on Light Street along the southwest corner of the Inner Harbor.
 It is filled with three levels of science-based and hands-on exhibits along with a planetarium, observatory, and IMAX theater.
 Check out the hours and ticket information here (seasonally closed on Mondays).

 We walked to the Science Center from our hotel in Harbor East (a little over a mile around the scenic harbor).
 A Water Taxi is also available to take you to different spots along the harbor and has a stop in front of the center.
 Parking can be validated at the following garages: Royal Sonesta Harbor Court Garage, Gallery Garage, and Arrow Parking Garage.

 Most of the Maryland Science Center is wheelchair and stroller accessible, though strollers are not permitted in the theaters.
 We left ours in the Coat Room on the first floor.